tolearnmuch/ASVP/README.md

-# Anonymous submission ID-137
+# ASVP

-This is the implementation of 'Active Patterns Perceived for Stochastic Video Prediction' by the anonymous submission in ACMMM 2022: ID-137.
+This is the implementation of 'Active Patterns Perceived for Stochastic Video Prediction' in ACM MM 2022.

 ![image](https://github.com/Anonymous-Submission-ID/Anonymous-Submission/blob/main/separating_active_patterns/figs/Figure%202.png)